fallingsheep/Vorp-Stores-Update/readme.md

 - adds 10 new stores
 - all items support the random prices (min,max)
-- weapon parts are now found at fences
+- no weapons or weapon parts (ther already in the weapons scripts)
 - no 'doctor items' are included (doctor shops coming soon)

 ## **WARNING!**